LaszloLueck/libping.net/SAMPLES.md

 6. Windows 10 Machine C - WSL 2 - does work

 Solution (on Machine A)?

 After hours of struggling, i found a solution.
 Obviously WSL does not use the Windows Firewall, so icmp packets going out in normal manner.

-I must setup 2 new INCOMING rules with relatively wide open set rules.
+I would setup 2 new INCOMING rules with relatively wide open set rules.
 Protocol for rule 1 is icmp4
 Protocol for rule 2 is icmp6
 All apps, all networks, all interfaces and then it works.

 When i wrote this text, i think it would clear why this behavior exists...
-Let's look the not working sequence:
+Let's look the non working sequence:
 ````shell
 > dotnet run 1.1.1.1
 01 * :: The operation was canceled.
 ERROR possible drop icmp